The Scattergood Building

 |Alternate Names||Frankford Asylum, The Asylum for Persons Deprived of the Use of Their Reason|

 Friends Hospital, founded as 'The Asylum for Persons Deprived of the Use of Their Reason' by the Society of Friends in 1813.
 It is the United States' first private psychiatric hospital employed exclusively for the treatment of the mentally ill.
 It has been continuously operating since it first opened its doors, albeit in different buildings.
-Friends Hospital continues to enjoy a reputation as an excellent inpatient facility, and maintains renown in the national and international psychiatric community for the quality of care received, as well as various academic lecture held on site.
+Friends Hospital continues to enjoy a reputation as an excellent inpatient facility, and maintains renown in the national and international psychiatric community for the quality of care received, as well as various academic lectures held on site.
 In 2000, US News and World Report ranked Friends Hospital as one of the nation's top psychiatric hospitals, and in 2002 six of Friends Hospitals psychiatrists were named as being the region's "Top Doc's" by Philadelphia Magazine.

 - 1 History